csquared/IMGKit/README.md

 ## Copyright

-Copyright (c) 2010 Jared Pace.
+Copyright (c) 2010 Chris Continanza
+Based on work by Jared Pace
 See LICENSE for details.